Can Graph Neural Networks Count Substructures?: Introduction

-In this work, we first build a theoretical framework for studying the ability of GNNs to count \emph{attributed} substructures based on both function approximation and graph discrimination.
-In particular, we distinguish between \emph{containment-count} and \emph{matching-count}, each corresponding to having \emph{subgraphs} and \emph{induced subgraphs} isomorphic to a given pattern, respectively.
-Next, we look at classical GNN architectures and prove the following results. \begin{enumerate} \item Focusing on matching-count, we establish that neither Message Passing Neural Networks (MPNNs) \citep{gilmer2017neural} nor $2$nd-order Invariant Graph Networks ($2$-IGNs) \citep{maron2019universality} can count any connected substructure of $3$ or more nodes.
-For any such pattern, we prove this by constructing a pair of graphs that provably cannot be distinguished by any MPNN or $2$-IGN but with different matching-counts of the given pattern.
-This result points at an important class of simple-looking tasks that are provably hard for classical GNN architectures. \item We show positive results for containment-count of star-shaped patterns by MPNNs and $2$-IGNs, generalizing results in \citet{arvind2018weisfeiler}, as well as for both matching- and containment-count of size-$k$ patterns by $k$-WL and $k$-IGNs.
-The latter result hints at a hierarchy of the increasing power of $k$-WL's in terms of counting substructures, which would be more intuitive than the hierarchy in terms distinguishing non-isomorphic graphs as shown in \citet{cai1992optimal}, and therefore concretely motivates the search for GNNs with higher expressive power than $2$-WL or MPNN. \item While a tight negative result for general $k$-WL is difficult to obtain, we show that $T$ iterations of $k$-WL is unable to perform matching-count for the path pattern of $(k+1)2^T$ or more nodes.
-It is relevant since real-life GNNs are often shallow, and also demonstrates an interplay between $k$ and depth. \end{enumerate}
+In this work, we propose to understand the expressive power of GNN architectures via their ability to count attributed substructures, that is, counting the number of times a given pattern (with node and edge features) appears as a \emph{subgraph} or \emph{induced subgraph} in the graph.
+We formalize this question based on a rigorous framework, prove several results that partially answer the question for Message Passing Neural Networks (MPNNs) and Invariant Graph Networks (IGNs), and finally propose a new model inspired by substructure counting.
+In more detail, our main contributions are: \begin{enumerate} \item We prove that neither MPNNs \citep{gilmer2017neural} nor $2$nd-order Invariant Graph Networks ($2$-IGNs) \citep{maron2019universality} can count \emph{induced subgraphs} for any connected pattern of $3$ or more nodes.
+For any such pattern, we prove this by constructing a pair of graphs that provably cannot be distinguished by any MPNN or $2$-IGN but with different induced-subgraph-counts of the given pattern.
+This result points at an important class of simple-looking tasks that are provably hard for classical GNN architectures. \item We prove that MPNNs and $2$-IGNs can count \emph{subgraphs} for star-shaped patterns, thus generalizing the results in \citet{arvind2018weisfeiler} to incorporate node and edge features.
+We also show that $k$-WL and $k$-IGNs can count \emph{subgraphs} and \emph{induced subgraphs} for patterns of size $k$, which provides an intuitive understanding of the hierarchy of $k$-WL's in terms of increasing power in counting substructures. \item We prove that $T$ iterations of $k$-WL is unable to count \emph{induced subgraphs} for \emph{path} patterns of $(k+1)2^T$ or more nodes.
+The result is relevant since real-life GNNs are often shallow, and also demonstrates an interplay between $k$ and depth. \item Since substructures present themselves in local neighborhoods, we propose a novel GNN architecture called \emph{Local Relation Pooling (LRP)}\footnote{Code available at \url{https://github.com/leichen2018/GNN-Substructure-Counting}.}, with inspirations from \citet{murphy2019relational}.
+We empirically demonstrate that it can count both \emph{subgraphs} and \emph{induced subgraphs} on random synthetic graphs while also achieving competitive performances on molecular datasets.
+While variants of GNNs have been proposed to better utilize substructure information \citep{monti2018motifnet, liu2018ngram, liu2019neuralsubgraph}, often they rely on handcrafting rather than learning such information.
+By contrast, LRP is not only powerful enough to count substructures but also able to learn from data \emph{which} substructures are relevant. \end{enumerate}